ranjitiyer/hugo-static-app/content/posts/noaa-weather-2.md

 ```
 ![results](/images/noaa/mah_daily_2024_july.png)

-We'll now export these result to a CSV file and render it as a bar graph for which we'll use pandas and configuring matplotlib to work in interactive mode
+We'll export the result to a CSV file and render it as a bar graph for which we'll use pandas and configure matplotlib to work in interactive mode

 ```python
 >>> import pandas as pd